aschamberger/hassio-addons/calimero-server/README.md

 `device` uart device name

 `routing` if true activate KNX IP routing, if false routing is disabled

+`knx_source_override` if true activate static default source address assignment (required for devices that don't like the source address to be changed or set, e.g. for the Weinzierl kBerry)

 `loglevel` is optional and can be one of the slf4j log levels.
 It logs everything to standard output.